 - Thalassemia or abnormal production of red blood cells.

 - The effects of chemotherapy or radiotherapy.

-- The effects of prolonged and even short-term use of certain types of medications.
+- The impact of prolonged and even short-term use of certain types of medications.

-In a blood picture only a count of the components of the blood is made, that is why if the patient decides whether or not to keep the fast, this decision will not affect the results of the examination.
+In a blood picture, only a count of the blood components is made; that is why if the patient decides whether or not to keep the fast, this decision will not affect the results of the examination.